yf3/MPDemos/Assignment1/Readme.md

 + Setting up the opencv developing environment for Java language and Java IDEs.
 + Understand multiple color-to-grayscale and dithering algorithms and how to implement them.
-+ Getting more familiar with basic git instructions.
++ Getting more familiar with basic git commands.